 sue smith

-Hiya!
-I'm Sue Smith.
-I work in developer learning and education tech.
-I'm based in Glasgow, UK.
+Hiya I'm Sue Smith.
+I work in developer learning and live in Glasgow, Scotland.

 Glitch